 How often should I test backups for ISO 27001?

-The bottom line: log every failure as a technical incident in Jira.
-Describe the root cause and the corrective action.
-Link these logs to your monthly security reviews in SharePoint.
-This proves your organisation follows a managed process.
-It shows you handle risks within your native repositories.
-Auditors prefer this level of transparency.
+The bottom line: Log every single backup failure as a formal technical incident in Jira, detailing both the root cause and the specific corrective action taken.
+You must then link these incident logs directly to your monthly security review minutes in SharePoint.